 In 2008 Hansa Medical, today named Hansa Biopharma, began to study the therapeutic effect of imlifidase in various disease models; e.g. collagen antibody induced arthritis, idiopathic thrombocytopenic purpura and anti-GBM antibody disease.
 Imlifidase was observed to neutralize IgG in all models studied.
 Experiments on serum from highly sensitized kidney patients showed that imlifidase rapidly reduced the level of anti-HLA antibodies.

 Our initial clinical studies focused on desensitization of HLA-immunized patients before kidney transplantation.
 We started the first in-human Phase 1 study in 2013 to assess safety, efficacy in IgG cleavage, pharmacokinetics and immunogenicity of imlifidase.
 Based on these data we decided to move into patients where it is possible to measure not only imlifidase effect on plasma IgG but also the effect on specific pathogenic IgG.

 During 2015-18 we completed four Phase 2 studies in sensitized and highly sensitized patients, awaiting kidney transplantation.

-In 2019 we started a Phase 2 study to evaluate safety and efficacy of imlifidase in eliminating Donator Specific Antibodies (DSA´s) in acute AMR in kidney transplant patients, the main cause of graft dysfunction after transplantation.
+In 2019 we started a Phase 2 study to evaluate safety and efficacy of imlifidase in eliminating Donor Specific Antibodies (DSA´s) in acute AMR in kidney transplant patients, the main cause of graft dysfunction after transplantation.
 We are initiating a Phase 2 study of imlifidase in combination with standard immunoglobulin care in GBS and participating in an investigator-led Phase 2 study with imlifidase in the rare anti-GBM antibody disease.